-SCHEDULE (A)-IMPORTS
+SCHEDULE (A.)-IMPORTS.

-Cloth •• 4343 7월 per cent. ad valorem.
+Cloth

 Grain of all sorts 1 per cent. ad valorem.

-British, Chin a, and India goods, 5 per cent. ad valorem.
+British, China, and India goods, 5 per cent. ad valorem.

-All other goo ods •• 6 per cent. ad valorem.
+All other goods 6 per cent. ad valorem.

-Cattle, livest apparel re ock, and all a ady made fo rticles of w r private us $\left\{ \begin{array}{c} \text{earing} \\ \text{se} \end{array} \right\}$ To pay no duty, with the exception of horses, which are to be charged with a duty of 25 rix-dollars a head.
+Catttle, live stock, and all articles of wearing apparel ready made for private use

-SCHEDULE (B)-EXPORTS
+SCHEDULE (B).-EXPORTS.

-Arack •• • 8 rix-dollars per leager.
-Arreca-nut, uncut •• 10 rix-dollars per amonam.
-Do. cut :: 10 rix-dollars per amonam of eight parrahs.
-Tobacco,1 1st sort 2.25 30 rix-dollars per candy.
-Do.
-2d sort •• : 27 rix-dollars per do.
-TOBACCO FROM JAFFNAPAT CAM: The Galle assortment 27 rix-dollars per do.
-The Acheen assortment • • 27 rix-dollars per do.
-The Travancore assortme ent 30 rix-dollars per candy when allowed to be exported by merchants, and not on account of the Government contract.
-Calamander-wood, ream -wood, sat in- wood, and ebony-wood 20 per cent. ad valorem.
-Palmyra reapers and rafter s 25 per cent. ad valorem.
-Planks, staves, and every se ort of timber • • 10 per cent. ad valorem.
-Shells fished at Trincomale l •• •• 3 20 per cent. ad valorem, ascertained agreeably to the mode established in the exception No. 5 of this Regu- lation.
-Salt fish, jagery, gingelee illepay seed and oil, ma oil, fruits and roots of all rgosa seed a nd exception of choy-root •• • • 10 per cent. ad valorem.
-Cocoa-nut, cocoa-nut oil, a nd copperas { From Calpenteen, Putlam, Jaffna- patam, Mannar, Vertativo and Molletivo, 10 per cent.; elsewhere 5 per cent. ad valorem.
-Grain of all sorts •• 1 per cent. ad valorem.
-All goods not enumerated a above, • • 5 per cent. ad valorem.
+Arack 8 rix-dollars per leager.

+Arreca-nut, uncut 10 rix-dollars per amonam.

+Ditto, cut 10 rix-dollars per amonam of eight parrahs.

+Tobacco, 1st sort 30 rix-dollars per candy.

+Ditto, 2d sort 27 rix-dollars per ditto.

+TOBACCO FROM JAFFNAPATAM:

+The Galle assortment 27 rix-dollars per ditto

+The Acheen assortment 27 rix-dollars per ditto.

+The Travancore assortment 30 rix-dollars per ditto-when

+allowed to be exported by merchants, and not on account of the Government contract.

+Calamander-wood, ream-wood, satin-wood, and ebony-wood, 20 per cent. ad valorem.

+Palmyra reapers and rafters 25 per cent. ad valorem.

+Planks, staves, and every sort of

+timber 10 per cent. ad valorem.
+Shells fished at Trincomalé 20 per cent. ad valorem, ascertained agreeably to the mode established in the exception No. 5 of this Regulation.

-I. Upon an authentic certificate being produced at the Chief Secretary's office, to prove that tobacco, the growth and produce of the British settlements on Ceylon, has been actually and bond fide landed and disposed of in the markets of the Island of Java, the Isle of Mauritius, the Cape of Good Hope, or in any towns in Great Britain or Ireland, a draw-back of two-thirds of the Custom-house duties, levied upon the export of the said tobacco, will be paid to the merchant that exported it or to his agent.
+Upon an authentic certificate being produced at the Chief Secretary's office, to prove that tobacco, the growth and produce of the British settlements on Ceylon, has been actually and bonā fide landed and disposed of in the markets of the Island of Java, the Isle of Mauritius, the Cape of Good Hope, or in any towns in Great Britain or Ireland, a draw-back of two-thirds of the Custom-house duties, levied upon the export of the said tobacco, will be paid to the merchant that exported it, or to his agent.

-All articles of wearing apparel, being ready

-made for private use. and provisions for

-immediate consumption ..
-To pay no duty. ......

-N.B.
-Goods, the produce of this island, exported coastways, to pay the Export-duty, but no further duty on being landed .-- All goods re-exported having paid an Import-duty, to be subject to no other.
+Salt fish, jagery, gingelee seed and oil, illepay seed and oil, margosa seed and oil, fruits and roots of all sorts, with the exception of choy-root 10 per cent. ad valorem.
+Cocoa-nut, 'cocoa-nut oil, and copperas Grain of all sorts 1 per cent. ad valorem.
+All goods not enumerated above, 5 per cent. ad valorem.
+All articles of wearing apparel, being ready made for private use, and provisions for immediate consumption To pay no duty.
+N. B. Goods, the produce of this island, exported coastways, to pay the Export-duty, but no further duty on being landed.-All pay the Export-duty, but no further duty on being landed.-All goods re-exported having paid an Import-duty, to be subject to no other.